Breast Augmentation Surgery in Sydney and Canberra

 Breast augmentation is one of Dr Farhadieh’s areas of special interest and expertise.
-He brings excellence in surgical art, and uses techniques that are grounded in the best up to date scientific knowledge and experience.
-As an internationally recognized plastic surgeon he has both provided invited expert commentary for international plastic surgery journals as well as authored a chapter on this topic in an international plastic surgery textbook: Plastic and Reconstructive Surgery: Approaches and Techniques.
+He brings excellence in surgical art, and uses techniques that are innovative and modern to achieve the best results possible.
+As an internationally recognised plastic surgeon he has both provided expert commentary for international plastic surgery journals, as well as authored a chapter on this topic in an international plastic surgery textbook: Plastic and Reconstructive Surgery: Approaches and Techniques.
+With this level of expertise guiding everything he does, patients can have complete confidence in Dr Farhadieh’s ability to provide state of the art outcomes.

-- augment the natural projection of the breasts;
+- To augment the natural shape of their breasts,

-- help correct a noticeable asymmetry in shape and size of the breasts.
+- To correct a noticeable difference in size between the two breasts or aysmmetry

-During your consultation Dr Farhadieh will discuss all the options available to you and how they may be tailored to your needs and wants.
-The risks of the operation will be fully explained.
-Smokers will be asked to cease smoking at least 3–6 weeks prior to surgery, and to abstain from smoking (at the very least) in the immediate 3–6 week postoperative period.
-Any medications, supplements or herbal remedies that cause increased bleeding should be avoided at least 2 weeks prior to and 1 week after surgery.
+During your initial consultation with Dr Farhadieh, you will discuss all options available to you in order to formulate a plan for your individual wants and needs.
+During this session, the risks associated with the surgery will also be explained and smokers will be asked to cease smoking for at least 3-6 weeks prior to surgery and 3-6 during the postoperative period.
+You will also be required to stop taking any medications, herbal remedies or supplements that cause increased bleeding for at least 2 weeks prior to and 1 week following your surgery.
 Depending on your age, medical and family history, you may be asked to have a screening mammogram prior to surgery.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’